Rwanda–Tanzania relations

-Rwanda–Tanzania relations are the bilateral relations between Rwanda and Tanzania.
+Rwanda–Tanzania relations are the bilateral diplomatic relations between Rwanda and Tanzania.
+Both countries are member states of the African Union and the Commonwealth of Nations.
+The two countries share a 222 km international border.

 History

 Both Rwanda and Tanzania have diplomatic missions in their respective countries.

 FDLR controversy

-On 26 May 2013, Kikwete said at a meeting of the African Union that if President Joseph Kabila of the Democratic Republic of the Congo (DRC) could negotiate with the March 23 Movement (M23), President Yoweri Museveni of Uganda and President Paul Kagame of Rwanda should be able to negotiate with the Allied Democratic Forces-National Army for the Liberation of Uganda and the Democratic Forces for the Liberation of Rwanda (FDLR), respectively.
+On 26 May 2013, Jakaya Kikwete said at a meeting of the African Union that if President Joseph Kabila of the Democratic Republic of the Congo (DRC) could negotiate with the March 23 Movement (M23), President Yoweri Museveni of Uganda and President Paul Kagame of Rwanda should be able to negotiate with the Allied Democratic Forces-National Army for the Liberation of Uganda and the Democratic Forces for the Liberation of Rwanda (FDLR), respectively.
 In response, Museveni expressed his willingness to negotiate.